nextuponstream/todo/README.md

 # todo

 A utility CLI tool to create todo's with tags and deadlines.
 Todo's are saved to your specified folder (preferably a synchronized folder).
-You need to create a `.env` configuration file (following .env.example) for this tool to work.

 ## Build from source

 ```bash
 git clone https://github.com/nextuponstream/todo.git
 cd todo